Macros

 Contents

-Macro instruction
+Macro instructions

 [macroname attrib1="value1" attrib2="value2"] body [/macroname]